 Body image is an issue that affects a lot of people.

-There are countless apps that are centred around helping people achieve their goal body – and the majority use a Body Mass Index (BMI) calculator to do so.
-From wearable devices, to apps, to globally recognised health organisations, there are a considerable number of companies basing the “success” of an individual’s weight on a metric that was designed almost 200 years ago.
+There are countless apps that are centered around helping people achieve their goal body – and the majority use a Body Mass Index (BMI) calculator to do so.
+From wearable devices, to apps, to globally recognized health organizations, there are a considerable number of companies basing the “success” of an individual’s weight on a metric that was designed almost 200 years ago.